 - i.
 Educational outcome;

 - ii.
 Participation in a circle process;

 - iii.
-Participation in conflict coaching and/or a mediation process, and/or a student conduct process;
+Participation in conflict coaching and/or a mediation process, and/or an honor code process;

 - iv.
 Meeting with campus resources; and/or

 - v.
 Other educational requirements.

 To identify appropriate and meaningful requirements in agreements, responding students are encouraged to engage in interactive communications with the resolution specialist.